Did you know that Epsom salts were discovered apparently 400 years old?

 'The summer of 1618 saw England gripped by drought, but as Henry Wicker, a local cowherd, walked across Epsom Common he came across a pool of water from which his thirsty cattle refused to drink.
 The water tasted bitter and on evaporation yielded a salt which had a remarkable effect: it was a laxative.
 This became the famous Epsom's salts (magnesium sulfate, MgSO4) and a treatment for constipation for the next 350 years.'

-Fast forward 400 years, Epsom salts baths are now popular amongst the rich and famous, models, actresses and athletes as a mild diuretic it’s a great detox soak aiding in the elimination of toxins and fatigue from the body.
+Epsom salts baths have been popular athletes, models, actresses and as a mild diuretic, some believe it's a great detox soak aiding in the elimination of toxins and fatigue from the body for many many many years!

 If you would like to read more about Epsom Salt's and the benefits visit Epsom Salt Council